Silk Stalkings: Chris and Rita

-Two off-screen events in the summer of 1995 were pivotal to the show and were worked into the storyline.
+Two off-screen events in the summer of 1995 were pivotal to the show and were worked into the story line.
 Both actors were ready to leave the series, Estes to pursue other acting opportunities and Kapture to take time off for her first child.

 Estes had first flirted with departure at the end of the third season (spring of 1994).
 The season ended in a cliffhanger episode, "Dark Heart", with Chris being shot by an obsessed woman, played by Crystal Chappell.
 Chris was rushed to the hospital in an ambulance as the closing credits rolled.
 After negotiations, Estes decided to renew his contract, and the fourth season (fall 1994) began with Chris' recovery from his near-fatal wounds in a two-part episode, "Natural Selection", that was later released on VHS as a two-hour film.

 In the fifth season (fall 1995), Chris and Rita's mutual attraction finally moved from friendship to love in a two-part episode in November, called "Partners".
 Nick Kokotakis, as detective Michael Price, was introduced during that episode.
 Rita, who was promoted to lieutenant, was soon confirmed to be pregnant (as was Kapture in real life), and Chris and Rita were married in an early December episode titled "Till Death Do Us Part".
 The next week's episode, "The Last Kiss Goodnight", ended with Chris being shot and killed in the line of duty.

 Kapture appeared in one more episode, "Dead Asleep".
 This episode's credits featured Kapture but not Estes (for the only time in the series), as well as Kokotakis and Tyler Layton, who was introduced in the previous episode as Chris's new partner, detective Holly Rawlins.
 Most of the episode, which began with Rita, Harry and Frannie Lipschitz, Price, Rawlins, and Donovan at Chris' burial, was spent focusing on Michael and Holly's first case.
 At the end of the show, the grief-stricken Rita spends one final scene talking to Chris at his gravesite and saying goodbye to Lipschitz, and leaves the force for parts unknown.